pyjamabrah/pyjamabrah/content/products/c-language/index.md

           us: true
           others: false
       faqs:
+        - q: "What is the difference between this course (paid) and the videos on YouTube?"
+          a: "Only few initial videos are put on YouTube.
+The Full course has many more videos and is a paid offering.
+Learners will also have access to the notes, source code files and other resources."
+          open: "open"
         - q: "Is this course good for beginners?"
           a: "Yes!
 The course is taught as if the learner has no idea about the C programming language."
           open: "open"